2023 Kentucky Derby Tickets

-WHERE TO BUY 2018 KENTUCKY DERBY TICKETS
+WHERE TO BUY 2023 KENTUCKY DERBY TICKETS

 Kentucky Derby Tickets are available through the Kentucky Derby website at KentuckyDerby.com.

-The Kentucky Derby will run on Saturday, May 5, 2018 and include a full day of racing and festivities.
+- The Kentucky Derby will run on Saturday, Sept.
+5, 2020 and include a full day of racing and festivities.

-The Kentucky Oaks will run on Friday, May 4, 2018 and include a full evening of racing and festivities.
+- The Kentucky Oaks will run on Friday, Sept.
+4, 2020 and include a full evening of racing and festivities.

-About the 2018 Kentucky Derby
+About the Kentucky Derby

 A maximum number of twenty horses can enter the starting gates at Churchill Downs, and each horse has to earn entry by competing in at least one of the prep races on The Road to the Kentucky Derby.
-This is a series of graded stakes races that take place across North America, Europe, Dubai and Japan.
+These preps award points to top finishers of key races.
+The prep-race series of graded stakes races take place across North America, Europe, Dubai and Japan.

 There’s no doubt that this has always been a global event which draws both massive action and interest from regular horse players and mainstream fans alike.

-In 2015, Churchill Downs set an attendance record with 170,513 fans with 16.1 million viewers from television.
+Churchill Downs set an attendance record with 170,513 fans with 16.1 million viewers from television in 2015.
 Beyond that, there was a spike in wagering as all-sources handle was reported at a whopping $194.3 million.
 The 2016 Kentucky Derby drew a packed house of 167,227 fans in attendance and an additional 15.6 million viewers through both online and traditional broadcasting methods.

-In the most recent edition of the Derby, rain and cold weather reduced the crowd to just 158,070 at Churchill Downs.
+In the 2017 edition of the Derby, rain and cold weather reduced the crowd to just 158,070 at Churchill Downs.
 However, the NBC broadcast and online stream drew 16.4 million viewers, which was the highest in nearly three decades.
 Prior to Always Dreaming claiming victory with just over $209.2 million being generated on the entire program.
 This set a new handle record for the illustrious race.